Enjoy a sampling of plants and products from all of our departments; call or stop in for our full selection in season.

 An essential French herb, it is best used fresh at the end of cooking or as a garnish.
 Perfect with chicken, eggs, salad, vegetables, potatoes.
 Try it in Potato Salad with Chervil and Shallots.

 You are most likely familiar with the delicate, onion-y flavor of chives as a garnish for vegetables, salads, soups, and potatoes.
 The flowers are edible, too, and look great on a salad.

 These varieties will be available at varying times:

-Rapidly growing in popularity, cilantro is an essential flavor in Mexican and Thai cooking.
-It has an unmistakeable flavor; to some people, however, the only flavor they detect is soapy!
-To make it more palatable to the sensitive ones, be sure to remove all traces of stems before chopping.
+Cilantro is an essential flavor in Mexican and Thai cooking.
+It has an unmistakeable flavor; to some people, however, the only flavor they detect is soap!
+To make it more palatable to sensitive ones, be sure to remove all stems before chopping.
 Try it in Cilantro Pesto, delicious on roast or grilled fish, tacos, and more.

 Varieties: Fernleaf and Dukat

 Dill is a fast-growing perennial that adds a feathery large presence to the herb garden.
 For a continuous supply of the leaves, remove flowers before they open; for the seeds, allow the flowers to bloom and ripen.
 Try it in Easy Refrigerator Dill Pickles.
 No canning!

 Strongly flavored leaves remind many of citrus or mint.
 Used widely in Mexican cooking, it is an excellent addition to bean dishes (and is said to reduce the "after effects").